FREE Shipping on orders over $899

 1. Peripheral Arterial Disease (PAD)

-PAD is a condition in which the arteries become narrowed due to plaque buildup, reducing blood flow to the extremities.
-It is a common cause of poor circulation in the legs and feet.
+PAD is a condition in which arteries narrow due to plaque buildup, reducing blood flow to the extremities.
+It's a common cause of poor circulation in the legs and feet.

 2. Deep Vein Thrombosis (DVT)